LaithRazeq/JavaScript-Projects/boilerplate/README.md

 3) To start the web server, run "npm run serve"
 4) For final step before production, run "npm run build"

+*) make sure that you import any JS scripts or CSS scripts from the scripts folder into index.js

 For all commands for terminal, check the pacakge.json scripts area

 Happy Coding!!!!